Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 # TODO

-The TX AX5043 is powered off if "Alarm XMIT Shutdown" is activated by the watchdog.
-Do we really what this?
-I think it would be good enough to just power off the PA.
-Will that work?
-Powering down the 5043 means it has to be reprogrammed and it could really confuse things if the part was powered down while something was talking to it on the SPI bus.
-I don't think it will hurt the PA to be driven while powered off.

-In fact, is the radio transmit killer really required?
-If FEED\_WATCHDOG is not toggled, the board will be powered off, and that will accomplish the same thing.
-It seems redundant.

-The power shutdown IC on the TX AX5043 is different than the RX ones.
-They should probably be consistent.

 There is a +5V pullup through 10K on the LNA enable, and that line is also driven by a TMS570 GPIO.
 The pull up has to be there to disable power when the board has power forced off.
 I don't think it will be